Church Conversion Mortgages

 What does the process involve?

-Before you can get as far as thinking about your own eligibility, you’ll need to make sure the building itself is eligible for conversion.
+Before you can get as far as thinking about your eligibility, you’ll need to make sure the building itself is eligible for conversion.
 There are several key parts to this, all of which will need to happen before you can get a mortgage.

 What type of mortgages can you use?

-Self build mortgage lenders tend to be more specialised and your choice may be limited further by any specifics about your building such as non-standard construction and listed building status.
-Fortunately if you use a broker they will be able to factor in all of these potential issues and find you the best deals.
+Self-build mortgage lenders tend to be more specialised, and your choice may be further limited by any specifics about your building, such as non-standard construction and listed building status.
+Fortunately, if you use a broker, they will be able to factor in all of these potential issues and find you the best deals.

 How a broker can help with a church mortgage

-Financing a church conversion isn’t simply a case of picking a standard mortgage and getting started, it’s a very niche project and the lending criteria can be complex.
-It can feel daunting trying to work out which finance option is best for you, but don’t worry, this is where a broker comes in.
+Financing a church conversion isn’t simply a case of picking a standard mortgage and getting started.
+It’s a very niche project, and the lending criteria can be complex.
+It can feel daunting trying to work out which finance option is best for you, but don’t worry—this is where a broker comes in.

-The brokers we work with can look both at your wider financial circumstances and the specifics of your church conversion and guide you to the best lenders for you, often niche lenders that might be harder to find by yourself.
-They’ll be able to negotiate on your behalf to get the most competitive rates and make sure that you’re on top of all the documentation you’ll need to have to get your finance in place.
+The brokers we work with can look at your wider financial circumstances and the specifics of your church conversion and guide you to the best lenders for you, often niche lenders that might be harder to find by yourself.
+They’ll be able to negotiate on your behalf to get the most competitive rates and make sure that you’re on top of all the documentation you’ll need to have to get your finances in place.

 We're so confident in our service, we guarantee it.